-This unit examines health and wellbeing, and human development in a global context.
-Students use data to investigate health status and burden of disease in different countries, exploring factors that contribute to health inequalities between and within countries, including the physical, social and economic conditions in which people live.
-Area of Study 2 looks at global action to improve health and wellbeing and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the work of the World Health Organization (WHO).
-Students also investigate the role of non-government organisations and Australia's overseas aid program.
+Students consider global action to improve health and human development, focusing on the United Nations' (UN's) Sustainable Development Goals (SDGs) and the priorities of the World Health Organization (WHO).
+They also investigate the role of non-government organisations and Australia's overseas aid program.
+Students evaluate the effectiveness of health initiatives and programs in a global context and reflect on their own capacity to act.